Visit Mačkafé Bratislava (Cat Cafe) whilst you’re visiting the beautiful capital city of Slovakia.

-A Cat Cafe?
+Mačkafé, A Cat Cafe?

 Cat cafes have been popping up all over the place since Japan made it popular in 2004.
-However my research tells me that Taiwan was the first city to get one back in 1998.
+However, my research tells me that Taiwan was the first city to get one back in 1998.

-The Mačkafé (Cat Cafe)
+Bratislava’s Mačkafé (Cat Cafe)

 All of Mačkafé’s cats have come from rescue centres too which makes it especially poignant.
+We love the concept of rescuing animals so this really drew us into visiting.

 Mačkafé can be found on a narrow, hilly, one-way street.
 We found it easier to walk everywhere within Bratislava as it is quite a small city and parking is very challenging.